ggiallo28/aws-cloudformation-macros/Template/README.md

 ## Template::S3

 The Template::S3 imports Cloudformation Template from S3 Bucket.
+This is an improvemend over [AWS::Include Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.html), while AWS::Include let you import configuration snippet from S3 with Template::S3 you can import the whole Cloudforamtion Template.

 ### Syntax